 Our surface treatments are non-eluting and non-antibiotic, and are thus highly unlikely to create drug-resistant bacteria.
-In addition, Orthobond’s technology is supported by a substantial suite of biocompatibility and safety data and utilizes an active agent that has a history of safe use in humans.
+In addition, Orthobond’s technology is supported by a substantial suite of biocompatibility and safety data and utilizes a molecule that has a history of safe use in humans.

 Orthobond’s technology makes use of powerful covalent linker technology that presents a highly efficacious antimicrobial with broad-spectrum activity directly on the device surface.

 Our nanosurface treatments have been shown to be effective against the majority of microorganisms that are typically associated with device infections, including S. aureus, MRSA, S. epidermidis, P. acnes, P. aeruginosa, E. coli, and C. albicans.